beccacauthorn/beccacauthorn.github.io/_posts/2020-03-07-What-We-Can-Learn-From-Recidivism-Rates-In-Iowa.md

 In order to gain more insight into not only the errors being made by my model but also the types of errors that were being made, I created a confusion matrix (1 means 'yes recidivism' and 0 means 'no recidivism').

 ![ConfusionMatrix](/img/confusionmatrixunit2project.PNG)

+The confusion matrix shows us that accuracy is around 66% and that precision, or positive predictive value, is 55%.